Xavier Carter: Professional career

 Shortly after his success at the NCAA championships he announced that he would forgo his remaining two years of college eligibility in both track and football to join the professional track and field circuit.
 He is now represented by the sports agent Mark Block (coach and husband of the former 100 m world champion, Zhanna Pintusevich-Block) of Total Sports Management.
 On July 28, 2006, he announced a deal with Nike that will run through to the 2012 Summer Olympics in London.

 On July 11, 2006, at the Grand Prix in Lausanne, Switzerland, Carter ran what was then the second fastest 200 m race ever, recording a time of 19.63 s.
-As of August 2021, that time makes him the ninth fastest man in the history of the 200-metre dash after Usain Bolt, Yohan Blake, Michael Johnson, Erriyon Knighton, Noah Lyles, Walter Dix, Justin Gatlin, Tyson Gay, and Andre de Grasse.
+As of March 2025, that time makes him the twelfth fastest man in the history of the 200-metre dash after Usain Bolt, Yohan Blake, Michael Johnson, Erriyon Knighton, Noah Lyles, Walter Dix, Letsile Tebogo, Justin Gatlin, Kenny Bednarek, Tyson Gay, and Andre de Grasse.

 Carter's 2007 season was marred by a knee injury and it was not until the beginning of the 2008 athletics season that he fully recovered.
 Competing in his first 400 m race of the season, Carter posted a time of 44.70 s at the Reebok Grand Prix, breaking Kerron Clement's track record by one hundredth of a second.
 However, he dismissed the importance of the victory, saying that the track meets were only a way of preparing for the 2008 Olympic Trials.

 Carter entered for the 100 and 200 meters events at the 2008 USA Olympic Trials in Eugene, Oregon.
 Carter set a new 100 m personal best in the heats with a time of 10 seconds.
 His performances were not sufficient for a place in the Olympic team however, as he finished in last place in the 100 m final.

 He also qualified for the final of the 200 meters trials but did not start, missing out on the opportunity to run at the 2008 Summer Olympics in Beijing.

 Personal life

 Carter had his first child a daughter named Xoë Carter born 2012.
 In 2014 Carter then celebrating the birth of his second daughter Xi'Ana Carter.
-Both children were conceived by his long term girlfriend Portia.
-Carter was arrested on September 7, 2008 for allegedly carrying a concealed firearm.
+Both children were conceived by his long-term girlfriend Portia.
+Carter was arrested on September 7, 2008, for allegedly carrying a concealed firearm.
 Police stopped the sprinter in Gainesville, FL as they judged him to be playing his car stereo too loudly and upon approaching his vehicle they allegedly saw a concealed, loaded handgun.
 Carter was released the following day after agreeing to appear in court for a third-degree felony charge.

 Carter, along with former New England Patriot Jermaine Cunningham and former Gator Jonathan Demps, was arrested in 2007 after an altercation with a Jimmy John's employee.
 The group became "verbally abusive, struck the employee with empty soda cans and a sandwich, and fled the store" after the clerk asked them to pay for a bag of chips.